Could these common steps be sabotaging your job search?

 Step 8: Internalize the silence as rejection, get bummed about your job search and throw yourself back into work (or home), soon to repeat starting at step 1

 See step 1 for tips on job searching “rain or shine” so that you’re not in an emotionally vulnerable state when you search.
 Then see step 4, not investing yourself too much in any one posting.
 Beyond that, recognize that companies have their own reasons for hiring/not hiring that could have nothing to do with you, or what’s written on the job description.
-Having written lots of job descriptions, I can say with conviction that they only tell part of the story.
 Until you have in-depth conversations with the organization, you have no way of knowing if you’re missing out OR lucking out by not getting contacted for a possible role.

 Step 8.
 Detach emotionally and recognize that a job description’s only a small part of what the company’s looking for.
 Keep your spirits up and keep your outreach consistent.